Actuarial Modeling for Social Protection Analysts

 • The course uses a mix of training methods: lectures, plenary discussions, good practices, case studies, group work, and individual exercises.

-• Take a step towards achieving the ITCILO Diploma for Social Protection, a new accreditation for the next generation of social protection practitioners.
+• Take a step towards achieving the ITCILO Diploma for Social Protection Analysts*, a prestigious accreditation for the next generation of social protection practitioners.

 How?